-A warm welcome the the innovation software section of the site.
+A warm welcome to the innovation software section of the site.

 With innovation being at the forefront of most company agendas many companies offer software to help drive this initiative forward.